Housing & Supportive Services

 YWCA St. Paul owns and operates safe, affordable housing units for individuals and families experiencing homelessness.
 Our range of housing programs combine affordable housing with customized support services that help participants stabilize their lives, build new skills, connect to community and secure a future of safe, stable housing.

-Participants are referred into one of three core programs based on their needs, with a range of services including subsidized apartments, financial and life skills education, and assistance in navigating school, health and community resources.
+Participants are referred into one of our core programs based on their needs, with a range of services including subsidized apartments, financial and life skills education, and assistance in navigating school, health and community resources.

 Chanell's Success Story

 Chanell began struggling to find housing for her and her daughter in December 2016.
 She stayed with friends and family but also sometimes stayed in her car.
 She was determined to find housing no matter how much stress she was under or how much disappointment she faced.
 When she worked with a YWCA St. Paul Housing Case Manager, she able to move beyond crisis and into stability.
 Chanell welcomed her second child and completed her GED with the comfort and security of her own home.
 Click here for video transcript

 Transitional Housing Program

 In the Transitional Housing Program, single-parent families build life skills and establish stability while living in one of YWCA St. Paul’s three Transitional Housing sites for up to 24 months.
 Families in the program take part in enrichment activities and outings, and parents work with their case managers to identify and address barriers and skill gaps with the goal of achieving a future of secure, independent housing.

 Permanent Supportive Housing combines safe, affordable housing with supportive services specifically tailored to help families who have experienced significant barriers that have resulted in long-term homelessness.
 Case managers work with families in Permanent Supportive Housing to build relationships and foundational resources over a sustained period of time to support a higher quality of life and stability.